simrank3/Phase-1-Project/README.md

 See the full analysis in the Jupyter Notebook or review this presentation.

-For additional info, contact Simran Kau at simran.kaur@flatironschool.com
+For additional info, contact Simran Kaur at simran.kaur@flatironschool.com

 ## Repository Structure
-├── zippedData
+├── Data

 ├── Images
-│   ├── Genres_With_the_Highest_ROI.png
-│   ├── Movie_Releases_Per_Year.png
-│   ├── Movie_Runtimes.png

 ├── README.md

 ├── presentation.pdf

 └── student.ipynb